SnowUI/resource-react/scripts/README.md

 ## 📝 What It Does

-1. Reads all icons and materials from `resource-core`
+1. Reads all icons and materials from `resource-base`
 2. Generates React components for each asset
 3. Creates unified export file (`src/index.ts`)
 4. Creates component name mapping (`src/component-names.ts`)